What is Gaucher disease?

 Gaucher disease is a rare genetic disorder that is one of a group called lysosomal storage disorders.
-It is an inherited disorder that results in the accumulation of fatty molecules called cerebrosides in the body’s organs and tissues.
+It is an inherited disorder that results in the accumulation of a fatty substance called glucocerebroside in the body’s organs and tissues.

 It is caused by a missing or deficient enzyme called ‘glucocerebrosidase’.1 In people with Gaucher disease, the gene that would normally tell the body to produce this enzyme is altered (often called a gene mutation).